shortxmas/pmp-hub/README.md

 ## Issues

-**pmp-hub is currently in beta testing and may not work fully.
+**pmp-hub is currently in its early stages and may not work fully.
 Please make issues for any errors encountered at https://github.com/shortxmas/pmp-hub/issues**